-“I charge thee in the sight of God, and of Christ Jesus, who shall judge the quick and the dead, and by his appearing and his kingdom; preach the word; be instant in season, out of season; reprove, rebuke, exhort, with all longsuffering and teaching” (2 Timothy 4:1-2 ESV).
+“I charge thee in the sight of God, and of Christ Jesus, who shall judge the quick and the dead, and by his appearing and his kingdom; preach the word; be instant in season, out of season; reprove, rebuke, exhort, with all longsuffering and teaching” (2 Timothy 4:1-2, KJV).

 - Read the text.

 This sounds simple enough.
 Indeed, the Apostle Paul left clear instructions with Timothy that he was to give attention to the public reading of the Scriptures.
-He was to be a faithful servant of God by rightly dividing the word.
-Yet, temptations to leave the Text undivided stalk the preacher like a cunning beast.
+He was to be a faithful servant of God by rightly examining the Word.
+Yet, temptations to leave the text unexamined stalk the preacher like a cunning beast.
 To begin with, something other than the text might dangle its potential before us.
 Of course, you cannot have an expository sermon without beginning with the text.
-To begin with anything else, even the subject that you believe is systematized throughout the Scriptures is, to begin with just that: the subject, not the text.
+To begin with anything else, even the subject that you believe is systematized throughout the Scriptures, is to begin with just that: the subject, not the text.
 Read the text.
 Pray the text.
 Question the text.
 Let the text question you.
 Be still before the Word.
 Only in silence can you know how to utter the first sound in a sermon.

 First impressions are powerful.
 This is so in preparing to preach.
 Creating an initial homiletic sketch means identifying the central theme or thought arising from your exegetical study.
 Write it out.
 Go back to the Scripture.
 Test your statement.
 Write it another way.
 Go back to the Scripture.
 Write it again.

-When I was teaching at the Army Chaplain School, we used a method called the “Post-it-note test.”
+When I was teaching at the Army Chaplain School, we used a method called the “Post-it-note test”.
 This was merely a way to force ourselves to write out the exegetical statement and the expository statement—also called the proposition on the big idea—to fit on a Post-it note.
 You can fine-tune the statements later with symmetry and other literary and homiletical devices that will aid in the delivery of God’s message.
-But in the beginning, the goal is simply to identify the message that God has given you from his word.
+However, in the beginning, the goal is simply to identify the message that God has given you from His Word.
 Within this second step, you should also identify the presenting issue.
-My friend, Dr. Bryan Chapell, calls this “the fallen condition focus (FCF),” as did his teacher, the late Rev. Dr. Robert Rayburn.
+My friend, Dr. Bryan Chapell, calls this “the fallen condition focus (FCF)”, as did his teacher, the late Rev. Dr. Robert Rayburn.

 I do like and appreciate Dr. Chapell’s method.
-But I prefer to call the identification of the concern within the pericope, “the presenting issue.”
-Sometimes, the “presenting issue” may not be, explicitly, a fallen condition, but a philosophical question, or an existential conundrum, or even a picture of heaven or an attribute of God.
+Nevertheless, I prefer to call the identification of the concern within the periscope, “the presenting issue.”
+Sometimes, the “presenting issue” may not be—explicitly—a fallen condition, but a philosophical question, or an existential conundrum, or even a picture of Heaven or an attribute of God.
 Perhaps, you can say all of these must still unearth a fallen condition to “set up” the preaching.
 I urge you to wrestle with this.

-So, next, identify the presenting issue (the “PI”) (or FCF).
+Next, identify the presenting issue (the “PI” or “FCF”).
 Now you have identified not only the presenting issue, but also the exegetical statement, and the expository statement.
-Survey the text and divide the text naturally using an interrogatory statement following your expository statement.
+Survey the text and examine the text naturally using an interrogatory statement following your expository statement.
 For instance, in John 3:16, the exegetical statement may be put: “Jesus Christ explains the love of God in contrast to a very unlovable and fallen world.”
 Your expository message may be, “God’s love is greater than all our sins.”
 Now you must ask the question that will lead to your “argument” (also called the body of the sermon).
 The question is a “who, what, how, when, where” type of question.
-So, for our example, I might respond to the expository statement by asking, “How does Jesus demonstrate that God’s love is greater than all our sins?”
+For our example, I might respond to the expository statement by asking, “How does Jesus demonstrate that God’s love is greater than all our sins?”
 The answer to your interrogative statement, aided by a keyword, will unfold your argument.
-For instance, you may ask the question, once more, “How does Jesus demonstrate that God’s love is greater than all our sins?”
+For instance, you may ask the question once more, “How does Jesus demonstrate that God’s love is greater than all our sins?”
 Your answer is the necessary transitional statement that will bind the points of your argument.
 So, in our example, I might answer the interrogative statement this way: “Jesus demonstrates that God’s love is greater than all our sins with three remarkable revelations.”
 Then, survey the text and answer the question.
 Now, you have something to work with for the rest of the week.
 And that’s what I want to get to next.